Logiqx/wsw-results/docs/ukwa/README.md

 A number of points need to be considered with respect to the UKWA validation criteria:

-- The overall standard of UKWA riders attending Weymouth Speed Week is somewhat lower than European / World Championship events
+- The overall standard of UKWA windsurfers at Weymouth Speed Week is lower than participants attending international competitions
-  - Likewise, Portland Harbour may not be considered a world class venue like La Palme (Plage du Rouet) or similar
+  - Likewise, Portland Harbour cannot be considered a world class venue, unlike places like La Palme / Plage du Rouet
-  - Applying the speed criteria during an international speed competition serves a proxy for the quality / suitability of the conditions
+  - Speed criteria applied during an international speed competition may serve as a proxy for the quality / suitability of the conditions
-  - During the UKWA Speed Championships, applying the speed criteria not only reflects the conditions but also the profile of the riders
+  - During the UKWA Speed Championships, speed criteria not only reflects the conditions but also the profiles of the participants
-- The average UKWA participation for valid legs between 2010 and 2023 was 19 persons, so the speed criteria typically applies to just 5 riders
+- The average daily UKWA participation is 19 persons (valid legs between 2010 and 2023), so speed criteria typically relates to 5 riders
-  - The number of UKWA pro fleet riders competing throughout the entirety of the week has been variable in recent years
+  - The number of UKWA pro fleet riders competing throughout the entirety of the championship has been variable in recent years
-  - On average there have been 6 pro fleet riders fully participating in the championships (2013 - 2023), whereas in 2023 there were just 4 pros
+  - On average there have been 6 pro fleet riders fully participating (2013 - 2023).
+In 2023 there were only 4 pro fleet UKWA riders
   - One or two fewer pros / top riders in the fleet can easily make the difference between a round being deemed valid, or not
 - Weymouth Speed Week is primarily about participation and we should be encouraging people to sail whenever possible
   - It should be noted that when UKWA youths (typically amateurs) are sailing it reduces the chances of a counting round
-  - Results that would be deemed valid mid-week, could be deemed invalid during the weekend simply due to participation of the youths
+  - Results deemed valid mid-week could be deemed invalid during the weekend, simply due to participation of the youths
   - The proposal is to use the results of pro fleet and gold fleet riders as a proxy for the quality / suitability of the conditions

 ### Data Analysis

 A significant amount of analysis has been undertaken prior to presenting this proposal, using all 116 UKWA legs between 2010 and 2023.
-The analysis include ideas such as determining how the median of the fleet might also be used to increase the statistical robustness, restricting the rules / checks to just pro + gold fleet sailors and changes to the speeds / criteria.
-The most beneficial change was determined to be using just the pro fleet and gold fleet as a proxy for the quality / suitability of the conditions and using silver fleet criteria from the ISWC.
+It will not be written up in detail though, because it would take many hours / days to do so in a form that is easily understood.
+The analysis included ideas such as determination of how the median speeds of the fleet would increase the statistical robustness (complementing the 25% rule), restricting checks to just the pro + gold fleet sailors and possible changes to the speeds themselves.
+The most beneficial change was determined to be the use of combined pro fleet and gold fleet results as a proxy for the quality / suitability of the conditions, and using the "silver" fleet speed criteria in the ISWC rulebook.